 Summary of Facts

-In 1995, they split up again and the woman filed a petition with the court asking that the court divide their property and liabilities in the same way as if they were married.
-The man pointed out that they were unmarried, the business was in his name, and the woman had never worked for his auto body shop.
-He said that she had no right to any part of the business, and her petition should be dismissed.
+In 1995, they split up again.
+Kimi filed a petition with the court asking that the court divide their property and liabilities in the same way as if they were married.
+David pointed out that they were unmarried, the business was in his name, and that Kimi had never worked for his auto body shop.
+He said that she had no right to any part of the business, and that her petition should be dismissed.

 Trial Court Award of One-Half of Business

-Washington Appellete Court Agreed
+Washington Appellate Court Agreed

 Living Together Allowed the Business to Prosper